MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PTOManager.md

 Their sick time does not have a waiting period, cannot be carried over, and is accrued at a rate of 0.83333 per pay period with an anytime maximum of 20 hours (20 hours per year/26 pay periods = .833333).

 1. For the employee ACKE0001 mark the options to accrue Vacation and Sick Time on their Employee Card (Vac/Sick) button and enter the number of hours that they work in a year.
 (This should match the number of hours worked per year on the ‘Additional Information’ button on the Employee card as well)

 2. Assign an hourly Paycode such as HOUR to ACKE0001 with a biweekly frequency and with Accrue Vacation and Sick Time Marked.
 (You may need to create an hourly pay code if you do not already have one to assign)

 3. Assign a vacation Pay Code to ACKE0001 such as VACN, and make sure that it is based on your HOUR pay code from step 2.
 (In this case we want to still accrue vacation and sick time on our when we use our Vacation so we marked to still accrue on this Pay Code)

 4. Assign a sick Pay Code to ACKE0001 such as SICK, and make sure that it is based on your HOUR pay code from step 2.
 (In this case we want to still accrue vacation and sick time on our when we use Sick Time so we marked to still accrue on this Pay Code)

 5. Create an accrual schedule for Vacation.

-•	Range Based On: Years Worked
+    - Range Based On: Years Worked
-•	Maximum Hours Based On: Per Pay Period – Variable Create a range from 0 to 4.99 years worked.
+    - Maximum Hours Based On: Per Pay Period – Variable

+    Create a range from 0 to 4.99 years worked.
 Since our Yearly Maximum for this range is 130 Hours per year and we have 26 Pay periods, our Pay Period Maximum will be 5 (130 / 26 = 5).
 We are on a biweekly frequency, so there are 80 hours per pay period.
 In order to accrue a maximum of 5 hours of vacation per pay period, we need a Calculation Factor of 0.06250 (5 / 80 = 0.06250).

     Create a second range for 5 to 99.99 years worked.
 Since our Yearly Maximum for this range is 156 Hours per year and we have 26 Pay periods, our Pay Period Maximum will be 5 (156 / 26 = 6).
 We are on a biweekly frequency, so there are 80 hours per pay period.
 In order to accrue a maximum of 6 hours of vacation per pay period, we need a Calculation Factor of 0.07500 (6 / 80 = 0.07500).

 6. Create an accrual schedule for Sick.

-•	Range Based On: Years Worked
+    - Range Based On: Years Worked
-•	Maximum Hours Based On: Per Pay Period – Variable Create a range from 0 to 99.99 years worked.
+    - Maximum Hours Based On: Per Pay Period – Variable

+    Create a range from 0 to 99.99 years worked.
 Since our Yearly Maximum for this range is 20 Hours per year and we have 26 Pay periods, our Pay Period Maximum will be 0.83 (20 / 26 = 0.83).
 We are on a biweekly frequency, so there are 80 hours per pay period.
 In order to accrue a maximum of 0.83 hours of vacation per pay period, we need a Calculation Factor of 0.01042 (0.8333 / 80 = 0.
 01042).

 7. Create an Anytime Maximum

-In this Scenario we only need an Anytime Maximum for Vacation.
+    In this scenario, we only need an Anytime Maximum for Vacation.
 Create rages based on your ranged based on the years worked from step 5.
 Our anytime maximum is our yearly maximum plus what we are allowed to carry over each year (50).
 For 0 to 4.99 years 180 (130 + 50) and for 5 to 99.99 years 206 (156 + 50).

 8. Create a PTO Code in PTO Setup.

     Enter the Schedules that we created in step 5 and 6 for Vacation and Sick.
 For Vacation mark to use a Recurring Waiting Period based on Anniversary date so that our employees will accrue time during the year, and that time will not become available to use until their anniversary date.
 Also set to allow up to a maximum of 50 carry over hours to calculate on anniversary date.
 Finally set your variable Anytime Maximum Schedule from step 7.

-9. Assign PTO Code to Employee
-(Cards >> Payroll >> PTO)
+9. Assign PTO Code to Employee (Cards >> Payroll >> PTO)

 10. Process and post a pay run for 80.00 hours for this employee with a User Date that comes before the Expiration Date in the Employee PTO Maintenance Window.

 ### Summary